hackafterdark/context-sherpa/README.md

 ## Features

 - **Dynamic Rule Management**: Create, update, and remove linting rules on the fly based on natural language feedback.
-- **Cross-Platform Compatibility**: Single binary for Linux/macOS; Windows users need separate `ast-grep.exe` binary.
+- **Cross-Platform Compatibility**: Works identically across Linux, macOS, and Windows with standard package managers.
 - **Easy Integration**: Designed to work seamlessly with AI coding agents through the MCP server.
 - **Community Rules**: Access to a growing collection of pre-built rules from the [Context Sherpa Community Rules](https://github.com/hackafterdark/context-sherpa-community-rules) repository.
 - **Verbose Logging**: Debug mode with detailed command execution logs and optional file logging.
 - **Extensible**: Future-proofed with a plan to integrate semantic analysis for more powerful and accurate linting.
+- **Zero Security Issues**: Built locally with `go install` or uses system-trusted package managers.

 ## Example Usage